integreat-io/integreat/README.md

 created, so any additional properties must be set by a mutate function or the adapter.

-Arrays are reconstructing with any object or value at the first index, unless a single, non-negative index is specified in the path.
+Arrays are reconstructed with any object or value at the first index, unless a single, non-negative index is specified in the path.

+Prefix a path with `$` to map with values from the request object, e.g.
+`$params.service`.

 You may optionally supply alternative paths by providing an array of paths.
 If the first one does not match any properties in the data, the next path is tried,